SteamedGit/stocksCandlestick/README.md

 ### Potential issue with adding stocks
 Some stocks have undergone stock splits or other such disruptions, whilst AlphaVantage provides adjusted closing prices, the other values are unadjusted.
 This means that data may have to be adjusted.
-(See setupdb.py for apple's table in the db)
+(See setupdb.py for how Apple's data had to be adjusted due to a recent stock split.)

 ## Examples
 ![](examples/apple_plot_example.png)